 According to the FDA, “Patients taking canagliflozin should notify your health care professionals right away if you develop new pain or tenderness, sores or ulcers, or infections in your legs or feet.
 Talk to your health care professional if you have questions or concerns.
 Do not stop taking your diabetes medicine without first talking to your health care professional.

 Health care professionals should, before starting canagliflozin, consider factors that may predispose patients to the need for amputations.
 These factors include a history of prior amputation, peripheral vascular disease, neuropathy, and diabetic foot ulcers.
 Monitor patients receiving canagliflozin for the signs and symptoms described above and discontinue canagliflozin if these complications occur.

 Final results from two clinical trials – the CANVAS (Canagliflozin Cardiovascular Assessment Study) and CANVAS-R (A Study of the Effects of Canagliflozin on Renal Endpoints in Adult Participants With Type 2 Diabetes Mellitus) – showed that leg and foot amputations occurred about twice as often in patients treated with canagliflozin compared to patients treated with placebo, which is an inactive treatment.

 Invokana is the best-selling drug in this class and has had a checkered history.
 After the drug’s approval in 2013, the FDA found certain safety issues concerning the drug including diabetic ketoacidosis (DKA), kidney injury and urinary tract infections that may lead to blood infections.

-If you or a loved one have had problems as a result of the vaginal mesh or the hernia mesh, please call Attorney Joe Saunders for a free legal consultation.
+If you or a loved one have taken Invokana or a similar drug and have suffered kidney injury, please contact Attorney Joe Saunders for a free initial consultation.